If you’re not familiar with Southern Spain, you might wonder where exactly Marbella is located.

 Malaga Airport to Marbella by Car

 If you’re renting a car, you can pick it up directly at the airport and then head to Marbella via the AP-7 (tolls payable – see above) or via the A7.
-The journey will take just under an hour, depending on your final destination.
+The journey will take under an hour, depending on your destination.

 Malaga Airport to Marbella by taxi